unbekannt3/room-card-minimalist/docs/Internationalization.md

 4. **Translate the content**
    - Translate all the **values** (the text after the colons)
    - Keep all the **keys** (the text before the colons) in English
-   - Ensure your JSON syntax is valid
+   - Ensure your JSON syntax is valid by using a JSON validator like [JSONLint](https://jsonlint.com/)

 5. **Add the import to localize.js**
    - The new language needs to be imported in `src/localize/localize.js`